 Why is searing important?

+Sous Vide cooking isn’t one step process.
+To do it right requires a careful attention to detail and a variety of techniques.
+One of the most important things to get right is the sear.
 Whether you’re cooking a steak, chicken breast, or a full rack of ribs, obtaining a crispy sear is crucial.
 Traditionally, these cuts of meat were cooked on a pan, in an oven, or on a grill, so that sought-after crisp was obtained every time.
 Sous vide, however, leaves your perfectly cooked meat without a crisp crust.
+Unfortunately, while your cut of meat might be exquisitely cooked within a sous vide bag, it won’t be satisfying to most people without adding the crisp of a nice sear.
 Because of this, properly searing your sous vide food is absolutely necessary.
+The cooking process simply isn’t complete without it.
 Luckily, there are a whole slew of ways we can achieve this, and I’m going to lay out the steps to obtain the perfect sear for sous vide.

 To pre-sear or not to pre-sear?

 Pre-searing can help you get an extra thick crust without doing too much of it at once and potentially overcooking the center, defeating the purpose of sous vide.
 However, I personally feel this is an unnecessary step since it IS possible to get a perfect crust by only searing at the end.
-Also, another point to note: never pre-sear in replacement of post-searing; only in addition to post-searing.
-Post-sear is necessary while pre-sear is optional.
+This isn’t easy to accomplish, but it is preferable.
+Also, another point to note: never pre-sear as a replacement of post-searing; only pre-sear in addition to post-searing.
+A post-sear is a necessary part of the sous vide cooking process, while pre-sear is purely optional.

 Methods and Equipment for Searing Sous Vide Food